WandaVision: Visual effects

 Rodeo FX spent nine months developing the visual effects for the Hex boundary and worked on 348 shots across most of the series' episodes.
 DeMarco said the Hex was meant to look like it was made of the "cathodic lines of old tube TVs and pixelization and a lot of cool RGB chromatic aberration effects", with photography that had "the language of television" also referenced for the design.
 Rodeo tried using point cloud technology to create the effect, but this only worked well for dark backgrounds.
-The boundary is initially clear and difficult to see, but turns red once Maximoff emerges from the boundary in "On a Very Special Episode..." to reflect her anger and reinforce that it is a hard barrier.
+The boundary is initially clear and difficult to see, but turns red once Wanda emerges from the boundary in "On a Very Special Episode..." to reflect her anger and reinforce that it is a hard barrier.
 Rodeo was also responsible for the sequence where Vision attempts to leave the Hex in "All-New Halloween Spooktacular!" and begins to disintegrate, and the scene where Rambeau enters the Hex and gains superpowers in "Breaking the Fourth Wall".
 ILM handled the creation of the Hex and Vision in "Previously On", and also the effect of them disappearing in "The Series Finale".
 Cantina Creative designed and animated graphics for different monitors and devices such as S.W.O.R.D.'s holographic table.
+A number of final visual effects were reportedly added to the series after it had premiered.